Cycling in Japan

 • Cycle rural roads through peaceful Japanese countryside

-• Discover temples, zen gardens and geisha districts in Kyoto
+• Discover temples, Zen gardens and geisha districts in Kyoto

 Itinerary